weir1/telegram-files/README.md

 docker-compose up -d
 ```

+**Install on unRaid**

+On unRaid, install from the Community Repositories by searching for `telegram-files`.

 > **Important Note:** You should NOT expose the service to the public internet.
 Because the service is not secure.

 ---